astashov/liftosaur/blog/docs/index.md

 You can add a progression like this:

 {% plannercode %}
-Bench Press / 3x8 / progress: lp(5lb)
+Bench Press, Barbell / 3x8 / progress: lp(5lb)
 {% endplannercode %}

 That would increase the weight after each successful completion of 3 sets x 8 reps by 5lb.